Skip to content

 Maltese dog breed information and advice

-Maltese dogs make great pets.
-They’re lively, enjoy learning new tricks and they’re ever so cute.
-Their long white coat may set them apart from other dogs, but you’ll be surprised that underneath that sophisticated exterior, they’re very playful.
+Maltese dogs are part of the toy dog family and make wonderful companions.
+They’re small, cute and enjoy learning new tricks.
+Their long white coat may set them apart from other dogs, but underneath that glamourous exterior the Maltese breed is very playful.

-This dog breed guide covers all you need to know about Maltese dogs, including information on their behaviour, personality and potential health problems.
+This dog breed guide covers all you need to know about Maltese dogs, including information on their behaviour, the Maltese personality and potential health problems.

 Maltese facts